 Flash fiction also leads to longer stories.
 Many flash fiction writers write a short piece but enjoy the world and characters so much that they want to expand.

-Writing flash fiction is a great way to get started with a story that you can later expand and turn into a short story, even a novel!
+Flash fiction writing prompts help you start a story that you can later expand and turn into a short story, even a novel!

 Finally, flash fiction makes the reader a delightful, quick, and easy-to-read story.